Niklas6/ML-asset-pricing/README.md

 # Empirical Equity Return Prediction

-This project investigates whether simple firm-level price features and market-state variables can predict next-month equity returns.
-It is intended as a portfolio-style quant research project using machine learning: the focus is out-of-sample validation and comparison between linear, tree-based, and boosting models.
+This project investigates whether simple firm-level price features and market-state variables contain predictive information for next-month equity returns.

+It is designed as a portfolio-style quantitative research project using machine learning.
+The focus is on building a reproducible research pipeline, applying walk-forward out-of-sample validation, and comparing linear, tree-based, and boosting models across different market regimes.

+The current `main` branch contains a complete runnable version of the project.
+The project is still being developed and improved.

 ## Project Overview